 What an Adult Shepherd Actually Needs

-A fully grown German Shepherd typically weighs between 50 and 90 pounds and stays moderately to highly active through most of adulthood.
+A fully grown Shepherd typically weighs between 50 and 90 pounds and stays moderately to highly active through most of adulthood.
 That combination of size, muscle mass, and energy output creates specific nutritional demands.

 Protein is the foundation.
 The Merck Veterinary Manual places minimum adult maintenance protein requirements at around 18% for dogs, but that baseline was designed for average breeds at average activity levels.
-For a German Shepherd holding 70+ pounds of lean body mass, most veterinary nutritionists recommend somewhere between 24% and 30%.
+For a Shepherd holding 70+ pounds of lean body mass, most veterinary nutritionists recommend somewhere between 24% and 30%.
 Highly active or working dogs may benefit from even more.

 Fat matters more than most owners realize.
 The 12% to 18% range supports energy, coat health, and nutrient absorption.
 If your Shepherd’s coat looks dull or they’re shedding more than usual, insufficient dietary fat is one of the first things worth checking.
+It’s one of the easiest fixes, honestly.

 Joint support is where this breed parts ways with generic large-breed advice.
-German Shepherds are among the breeds more commonly associated with hip and elbow dysplasia.
+Shepherds are among the breeds more commonly associated with hip and elbow dysplasia.
 The OFA reports that roughly one in five evaluated Shepherds shows some degree of hip dysplasia.
 Glucosamine and chondroitin in the food won’t reverse existing joint damage, but they may help maintain cartilage over time.

 Digestibility ties it all together.
 This breed has a well-earned reputation for sensitive stomachs.
 Named meat proteins as the first ingredient, limited filler content, and added probiotics all make a noticeable difference for many Shepherds.